US investigating autonomous vehicle company's crash report

-In this April 7, 2021 file photo, a Waymo minivan moves along a city street as an empty driver's seat and a moving steering wheel drive passengers during an autonomous vehicle ride in Chandler, Ariz.
+In this Jan.
+24, 2020 file photo, early rush hour traffic rolls along I-10 in Phoenix.
 A small maker of autonomous vehicle systems could be in hot water with U.S. highway safety regulators over how quickly it reported the crash of a test vehicle last fall.
 The National Highway Traffic Safety Administration says in documents released Monday, March 28, 2022 that it's investigating Pony.ai's reporting of an Oct.
-28 crash in Fremont, California.
-(AP Photo/Ross D. Franklin)
+28 crash in Fremont, California (AP Photo/Ross D. Franklin, File)

 DETROIT (AP) — A small maker of autonomous vehicle systems could be in hot water with U.S. highway safety regulators over how much time elapsed before it reported the crash of one of its test vehicles last fall.